-We conclude that the Feres concerns are as justified for today's National Guard as they were for the active duty military when the doctrine was first announced.
+We find the Feres concerns to be as justified for today's National Guard as they were for the active duty military when the doctrine was first announced.
 This court in 1986 applied Feres to bar Bivens as well as Section 1983 and Section 1985 claims by Texas National Guardsmen.
 Crawford, 794 F.2d at 1035-36.
 The factual recitations in Crawford do not refer to the claimants as having a dual status, so we assume they were not federal technicians.
-The court said it could "perceive no basis upon which to distinguish" claims brought by National Guardsman under the civil rights statutes from those brought by active duty members of a military service, as both kinds of claims "invite judicial second-guessing of military actions . . . ."
-Id. at 1036.
+The court said it could "perceive no basis upon which to distinguish" claims brought by National Guardsman under the civil rights statutes from those brought by active duty members of a military service, as both kinds of claims "invite judicial secondguessing of military actions" Id. at 1036.

 Applying these concerns to National Guard technicians, we find that the military character of their service is extensive.
-They are nominal federal employees but are commanded by the state Adjutants General.
+They are nominal federal employees commanded by the state Adjutants General.
 The technician "position is one in a military organization."
 NeSmith v.
 Fulton, 615 F.2d 196, 201 (5th Cir.
 1980).
-It is true that even though commanded by soldiers, "a military technician (dual status) is a Federal civilian employee."
+It is true that "a military technician (dual status) is a Federal civilian employee."
 10 U.S.C. § 10216(a).
-As civilians, these technicians are not while in that status subject to military discipline such as under the Uniform Code of Military Justice or its state equivalent.
-Even so, Major Walch was statutorily required while "performing duties as a military technician (dual status), [to] wear the uniform appropriate for the member's grade and component of the armed forces."
+As civilians, these technicians are not while in that status subject to military discipline such as under the Uniform Code of Military Justice.4 Even so, Major Walch was statutorily required while "performing duties as a military technician (dual status), [to] wear the uniform appropriate for the member's grade and component of the armed forces."
 32 U.S.C. § 709(b)(4).
 As a technician, Major Walch was considered an employee of the Department of the Air Force.
 Id. at § 709(e).